4 practical principles of high-quality database integration tests in Go

 }

-- global counters – like with pagination, other tests may affect the counter in an unexpected way.
+• global counters: like with pagination, other tests may affect the counter in an unexpected way.

 Please, don’t use sleep in tests!

-The last tip that makes tests flaky and slow is putting the sleep function in them.
+The last tip about what makes tests flaky and slow: putting the sleep function in them.
 Please, don’t!
+It’s much better to synchronize your tests with channels or sync.WaitGroup{}.
+They are faster and more stable that way.

 Running

-Now, when our tests are implemented, it’s time to run them!
+Now that our tests are implemented, it’s time to run them!

 $ make test

-? github.com/ThreeDotsLabs/wild-workouts-go-ddd-example/internal/common/auth [no test files]
+? github.com/ThreeDotsLabs/wild-workouts-go-ddd-example/internal/common/auth []

 ? github.com/ThreeDotsLabs/wild-workouts-go-ddd-example/internal/common/client [no test files]